The Chauffeur: Legacy

-Retrospectively, "The Chauffeur" has been highly regarded by critics and gained popularity despite never being released as a single.
-It is considered by some to be one of Duran Duran's best songs (Note: Attributed to multiple references:) and has developed a cult following among fans.
-Dahlen described it as "almost a secret message for fans—among whom it's still a favorite—revealing a sinister edge to the band that gave us 'The Reflex'".
-In a 2015 interview with Stereogum, Rhodes remarked on the song's unexpected legacy, noting that its music video may have contributed to its continued appeal.
-He observed that many younger listeners still approach him to express their admiration for both the song and its visuals.
-In a review of "The Chauffeur", AllMusic reviewer Donald A. Guarisco praised the song, calling it "one of the finest".
-He also wrote that the song "provided a stylish finale for the group's successful Rio album".
+"The Chauffeur" has become widely regarded as one of Duran Duran's best songs.
+(Note: Attributed to multiple references:) Freeman called it their finest while Petridis said "its moodiness marks it out as their best deep cut".
+With Beviglia calling it the second-best song on Rio, Annie Zaleski of Ultimate Classic Rock wrote that songs such as "The Chauffeur" on the album "remain strikingly original".
 Ewing contended that only ABBA "were making more ominous chart music", saying of Duran Duran's track: "This is experimental exploitative peacock music, absurd but lovely.
 Right now, with authenticity and camp, art and pop so rigorously patrolled, it's kept that rarest of qualities – the element of surprise."